What Is The Free Tablet With Medicaid Program

 Documents Needed for TruConnect free tablet with Medicaid

 If you are applying based on your participation in Medicaid, providing an official document proving your participation in the program should suffice.
-However, if you qualify based on another eligibility criteria, you may be asked to provide any other document that verifies your identity and proves your ACP eligibility.
+However, if you qualify based on another eligibility criteria, you may be asked to provide any other document that verifies your identity and proves your Lifeline eligibility.
 See the full list of the documents that you may be required to provide in the StandUp Wireless section.

 How to Apply for TruConnect free tablet with Medicaid